AmpersandJS/ampersand-model/README.md

 The only challenge with that is that for more complex applications is actually becomes quite difficult to remember what properties are available to you.

-Using strict models means they're much more self-documenting and help catch bugs.
+Using human models means they're much more self-documenting and help catch bugs.
 Someone new to the project can read the models and have a pretty good idea of how the app is put together.

 It also uses's ES5's fancy `Object.defineProperty` to treat model attributes as if they were properties.

-That means with Strict Model you can set an attribute like this: `user.name = 'henrik'` and still get a `change:name` event fired.
+That means with Human Model you can set an attribute like this: `user.name = 'henrik'` and still get a `change:name` event fired.

 Obviously, this restriction also means that this won't work in browsers that don't support that.
 You can check specific browser support here: http://kangax.github.io/es5-compat-table/